SkyeYXL/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

     ```

-Method 2: Manually configure the ENI.
+Method 2: Manually configure an ENI.

-1. Open the configuration file of the ENI.
+1. Open the configuration file of an ENI.

     ```
     vi /etc/sysconfig/network-scripts/ifcfg-eth1